-- i) they are conveniently located to enable direct routing to the strategic road network; and - ii) there is no deleterious impact on residential areas, local air quality levels, local amenity or the highway network.

-(B) The Council will in principle support the use of the Blue Ribbon Network for rail and freight transport subject to compliance with other policies of this Local Plan.
+- A) Development proposals that generate a high number and/or intensity of transport and movements such as those relating to logistics and distribution or freight will be required to demonstrate that: - i) they are conveniently located to enable direct routing to the strategic road network; and - ii) there is no deleterious impact on residential areas, local air quality levels, local amenity or the highway network. - B) The Council will in principle support the use of the Blue Ribbon Network for rail and freight transport subject to compliance with other policies of this Local Plan.